 If you have had your copier for years, you may have grown attached to it the way people get attached to objects that they are already used to having.
 However, you will need to ask yourself whether it is worth keeping your old copier at a certain point.
 Copiers are typically sold at a low price because manufacturers make their money by selling expensive ink cartridges, which means you may end up paying more for maintenance and repair than it would cost to purchase a whole new copier.
 You may have grown accustomed to the familiar sounds your copier makes, but keeping that copier may cost you more money than it is worth.
-Ask yourself if your copier is still serving you or it requires you to service.
+Ask yourself if it is still serving you or it requires you to service.
 Here are the signs that you have a slow-performing copier and you need a new one:

 The printer cannot meet your needs.

 The primary purpose of a copier is to print, copy, scan, and/or fax, depending on your model.
-Suppose your copier is no longer capable of meeting your needs.
+Suppose it is no longer capable of meeting your needs.
 In that case, it is time to start looking for a device that can help keep up with your professional endeavors.
 You can tell that your printer does not meet your needs if it no longer gives you the page yield that you need, can’t hold the paper capacity you need, and it ceases to function.

 A copier’s page yield does not change, but what was a reasonable page yield for you years ago may be far too low for your current needs.
 This can occasionally be remedied by choosing a toner cartridge or ink with a higher page yield.
 Still, not every cartridge model has a high-yield option.
 Remanufactured and compatible replacement cartridges typically carry a higher page yield than the OEM version, even though they advertise that they can match the OEM page yield.
 Check if your copier can still tackle your workload and meet your needs, your print needs may have evolved, and you may need a new copier that can keep up.